Triply Robust Panel Estimators: Semi-synthetic Simulations

 \paragraph{Four additional datasets: Germany, Basque, Smoking and Boatlift datasets} In addition to the CPS and PWT Dataset, we also conduct simulations using the Germany reunification dataset studied by \cite{abadie2015comparative}, the Basque country dataset studied in \cite{abadie2010synthetic}, the smoking dataset in \cite{abadie2010synthetic} and the boatlift dataset \citep{peri2015labor}.

-A key challenge in these applications is that there is a single treated unit, making the simulation design harder.
-Therefore, we consider three DGPs for the treatment assignment matrix.
+A key challenge in these applications is that there is a single treated unit.
+Therefore, it is not possible to estimate the probability of treatment for these designs.
+Instead, we consider three DGPs for the treatment assignment matrix.
 First, we consider settings where the treatment is randomly drawn from the pool of control units (``uniform random'').
 Second, we consider the one where treatment probability equals the weight estimated through a penalized Synthetic Control regression.
 This emulates settings where treatment may be confounded by some unobservable components.
 Third, we report results in terms of predicting the outcome of the treated unit over pre-treatment periods (therefore fixing the choice of the treated unit as the one in the given application).
 We simulate the outcomes following the same design as for the CPS and PWT dataset, calibrated here to the corresponding Germany, Basque, Smoking, and Boatlift datasets.